 At Silvernest, our homeowners make an average of $10,000 a year by renting out a room in their home.
 That’s more than $800 a month, and we all know that can go a long way, especially when you want to make home repairs, pay off the mortgage, or even take a dream vacation.

-Silvernest was designed especially for those of us over 40 who want an easy but secure way to find a roommate.
+Today, you may have more refined roommate priorities than you did in your twenties, and that’s where Silvernest can help.
+Silvernest was designed for those over 40 who want an easy and secure way to find a roommate.
 Our goal is to find you the perfect match for you and your home.
 It all starts with our compatibility algorithm and what you want in a roommate.
 We ask the questions that matter most to you—Do you want to live with a man or a woman?
 Is their faith, sexual preference or hobby important to you?
 Do you mind if they smoke?
 Are pets ok?
 These and many more questions tell us exactly what you’re looking for in a roommate and help us find your ideal match.